UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. note::

-      Calling ANY method or attribute on an object that has been removed from a scene will raise a SystemError, if an object may have been removed since last accessing it use the :data:`invalid` attribute to check.
+      Calling ANY method or attribute on an object that has been removed from a scene will raise a SystemError, if an object may have been removed since last accessing it use the :attr:`~bge.types.EXP_PyObjectPlus.invalid` attribute to check.

    KX_GameObject can be subclassed to extend functionality.
 For example: